engagingnewsproject/article-experiment-next/docs/DEV_FIREBASE_GUIDE.md

 # Dev Firebase Project - Quick Guide

-Hey!
 We've set up a separate Firebase project for development so we can test stuff without messing with production data.

 ## What is it?